peppocola/peppocola.github.io/content/event/phd-STEM/index.md

   postcode: '70125'
   country: Italy

-summary: I will present the recent advances of my PhD research on "Foundation Models for Automatic Labeling in Software Engineering".
+summary: I will be presenting a poster on the recent advances in my PhD research on 'Foundation Models for Automatic Labeling in Software Engineering'.
 abstract: 'STEM PhD Students of UniBA present their research topics to the academic community, the stakeholders and the master students.'

 # Talk start and end times.